jasontheone111/The-Pony-Experience-Info-/README.md

 # The Pony Experience
 ## The Storyline:
 AJ, RD, and Twilight accidentally find themselves on a grand adventure to defeat the Pony of Shadows once and for all, all while meeting familiar faces along the way.
-You as the player must comolete quests and fight enemies.
+You as the player must complete quests and fight enemies.

 Story Mode will consist of voice acting, fully animated cutscenes, and fun gameplay.
 ## Todos: